A Guide to Handling the Threat of Mining

 Pay attention to the time and exact location of the incident.

-Warn the injured person not to move and let them know that assistance is on the way.
+Warn the casualty not to move and inform them that help is already on the way.

-Stabilize the injured person and prepare them for transportation.
+Stabilize the casualty and prepare them for transportation.

 When leaving the territory of the incident, report its coordinates and signs to the authorities and/or by calling emergency numbers.
 Do not attempt to mark the mined area yourself!